 A child’s vehement rejection of a parent after divorce or separation can present the court with significant challenges.
-Our assessment with therapeutic trial process is designed to offer the court unparalleled clarity in uncovering the underlying dynamics that are causing the rejection and proposals for treatment that are supported in the international research.
+Our assessment for treatment is designed to offer the court unparalleled clarity in uncovering the underlying dynamics that are causing the child's rejection and delivers proposals for treatment that respond to the unique and individual needs of the child.
+Treatments are only delivered under the order and scrutiny of the court.

-Whilst psychological reports are able to offer the court a view on the psychological functioning of the parents and a ‘snapshot’ of the problem, our assessment with therapeutic trial process provides the environment for a depth analysis of the family dynamics, how the child has entered into the rejecting position and how each parent responds to therapeutic input.
+Whilst psychological reports are able to offer the court a view on the psychological functioning of the parents and a ‘snapshot’ of the problem, our assessment for treatment provides the environment for a depth analysis of the family dynamics, how the child has entered into the rejecting position and how each parent responds to therapeutic input.
 Through this, we are able to offer the court a comprehensive opinion on the causes of the child’s rejection and detailed proposals for treatment.
-All of our assessments are carried out by the UK’s foremost experts in children’s post separation relationship refusal and parental alienation.

 Please note that the Clinic uses a psychotherapeutic model of assessment and does not carry out psychological assessments.